cloudfoundry/credhub-cli/README.md

     -O, --no-overwrite                    Credential is not modified if stored value already exists

     Set parameters by [Type]
-    -v, --value 'VALUE'                   [Password, Value] Sets the value for the credential -r, --root  <FILE>                    [Certificate] Sets the root CA from file -c, --certificate <FILE>              [Certificate] Sets the certificate from file -p, --private <FILE>                  [Certificate, SSH] Sets the private key from file
+    -v, --value 'VALUE'                   [Password, Value, JSON] Sets the value for the credential -r, --root  <FILE>                    [Certificate] Sets the root CA from file -c, --certificate <FILE>              [Certificate] Sets the certificate from file -p, --private <FILE>                  [Certificate, SSH] Sets the private key from file